(We Ain't Got) Nothin' Yet

 "(We Ain't Got) Nothin' Yet" is a song by the American rock band Blues Magoos, released in October 1966.
 It was a chart hit in the United States in February 1967.
 It was written by Ron Gilbert, Ralph Scala and Mike Esposito.
+It reached number 5 on the Hot 100.

+Background

-The Vox Continental organ riff, which also appeared in Liverpool Five's "She's Mine" (in the same year) was closely based on guitarist James Burton's riff to Ricky Nelson's 1962 rock recording of the old George Gershwin standard "Summertime", which also inspired Deep Purple's 1970 hit song "Black Night".
+The Vox Continental organ riff also appeared in the Liverpool Five's single "She's Mine" (released that same year).